OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 This may potentially require UEFI_ (BIOS_) firmware updates from the hardware vendors which install the new ``Windows UEFI CA 2023`` certificate.

-Interestingly, the article
+The article
-`Linux Secure Boot Safe Despite Upcoming Microsoft UEFI Key Expiry <https://linuxsecurity.com/news/vendors-products/microsoft-uefi-key-expiry-linux-secure-boot-safe>`_ analyzes the issue and states:
+`Linux Secure Boot Safe Despite Upcoming Microsoft UEFI Key Expiry <https://linuxsecurity.com/news/vendors-products/microsoft-uefi-key-expiry-linux-secure-boot-safe>`_ analyzes the issue in details and concludes:

 * The short version is this: systems using existing shim bootloaders signed with the current Microsoft CA key will remain fully functional after the key expires.
   Timestamping has your back here.